Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Performance for 2D grids

-We now focus on the problem of preparing a configuration of $N_a^T=\sqrt{N_a^T}\times\sqrt{N_a^T}$ atoms at the center of a square lattice of $N_{t}^x\times N_{t}^y$ static traps, where the width of the trap array is chosen to equal the width of the target configuration, $N_{t}^x=\sqrt{N_{a}^T}$.
-The resulting probability surface exhibits a region of near-certain failure $(\bar{p}\leq 0.98)$ and a region of near-certain success $(\bar{p} \geq 0.02)$ with a transition region much sharper than in the 1D case.
-The accessible domain is again restricted by the total number of optical traps along each direction, $N_{t}^{y, max}=N_{t}^{x, max}=100$, and the total number of optical traps, tracing the hyperbola $N_{t}^yN_{t}^x=2{,}048$.
-The accessible domain distinguishes algorithmic limitations from hardware limitations, e.g., resulting from a limited field of view or a limited number of traps.
+We now quantify the performance of the red-rec algorithm at solving reconfiguration problems on 2D grids.
+We specifically focus on the problem of preparing a configuration of $N_a^T=\sqrt{N_a^T}\times\sqrt{N_a^T}$ atoms at the center of a square lattice of $N_t=N_{t}^x\times N_{t}^y$ static traps.
+Here, we choose the width of the trap array to be equal to the width of the target configuration, i.e., $N_{t}^x=\sqrt{N_{a}^T}$.
+We further choose the height of the trap array to contain a larger number of traps, $N_t^y=\eta\sqrt{N_{a}^T}$, where $\eta \geq 1$.
+Figure~\ref{fig:reconfiguration_protocol} provides an example of such a grid with rectangular dimensions.

+In the absence of loss, the baseline success probability surfaces exhibit a region of near-certain failure $(\bar{p}\leq 0.02)$ and a region of near-certain success $(\bar{p} \geq 0.98)$~(Fig.~\ref{fig:baseline_success_probability_2d}).
+The transition region is much sharper than in the 1D case~(Fig.~\ref{fig:baseline_success_probability_1d}).
+In square-lattice trap arrays containing at most $N_{t}=2{,}048~(4{,}096)$ optical traps, the largest centered-compact configuration of atoms that can be prepared with near-certain success contains $N_a^T=34^2=1{,}156~(42^2=1{,}756)$ atoms~(Fig.~\ref{fig:baseline_success_probability_2d}a).
+Increasing the loading efficiency to $\epsilon=0.90$ increases the configuration size to $N_a^T=48^2=2{,}304~(60^2=3{,}600)$ atoms~(Fig.~\ref{fig:baseline_success_probability_2d}b).
+Assuming height limits of $100~(120)$ traps, the largest configuration of atoms that can be prepared with near-certain success contains $N_a^T=58^2=3{,}364~(70^2=4{,}900)$ atoms for $\epsilon=0.60$ and $N_a^T=88^2=7{,}744~(106^2=11{,}236)$ atoms for $\epsilon=0.90$.
+Given a loading efficiency of $\epsilon=0.60$, preparing a configuration of $100\times100=10{,}000$ atoms with near-certain success would thus require at least $100\times330=33{,}000$ static traps, a formidable operational challenge.